Tea Sandwich Biscuits are miniature versions of a plump, flaky, buttery biscuit to make delicate looking tea sandwiches.

 My British hubby tells me that a sandwich is not a sandwich without butter, and so while I will put butter on a few of these charming sandwiches, I like other things on my tea sandwich as well.

-When I was growing up, it seems I always saw other folks making biscuits with vegetable shortening, my mom included.
+When I was growing up, it seems I often saw other folks making biscuits with vegetable shortening (lard), my mom included.

 Once I was grown and with a kitchen of my own, I found that using butter instead of vegetable fats made for a moist texture and certainly a better flavor.

-I often make breads and even pie crusts with olive oil, so I suppose I should try making biscuits with olive oil.
+I often make my breads, even pie crusts with olive oil, so I suppose I should try making biscuits with olive oil.
 I’ll let you know how that goes.

 Homemade Tea Sandwich Biscuits